stoohengkwee/CSDA-1050F18S1/StevenToo-304449/sprint 2/readme.md

 - Normalizing the dataset to have equal number of reviews might correct this.
 - We are able to accurate predict the user star rating according to their reviews

-### Next steps
+### Next Step
+- Wrap everything up.
+Create detailed document and presentation brief.

+### Bucket list
 - Review the vectorization process.
 Process takes too long.
 - Review the whole modelling concept.
 Star rating prediction so far based on current ratings.
 Research to continue in getting a rating based on reviews and sentiment alone.
-- Wrap everything up.
-Create detailed document and presentation brief.